isc-projects/kea/doc/sphinx/arm/install.rst

 ======================

 The following is the directory layout of the complete Kea installation.
-(All directory paths are relative to the installation directory):
+(All directory paths are relative to the installation directory.)

 -  ``etc/kea/`` — configuration files.